What Is a Boiler?

 Steam boilers produce a combustion reaction between the fuel and the air to start a flame in the tubes.
 As we just explained, these tubes are submerged in water, transmitting the heat generated to the water.

 For maximum heat transmission via the tube surfaces to the water in the boiler, the hot gasses created by the burner flow back and forth through the lines up to three times.
 Bubbles of steam will form when the water reaches the saturation temperature necessary for boiling down at the applied pressure.
-When these bubbles break, the smoke is released into the air above the water as they rise to the water’s surface.
+When these bubbles break, the smoke is released into the air above the water as it rises to the water’s surface.

 In this procedure, new makeup water is combined with the condensate.
 This combination creates feedwater, fed back into the steam boiler at the appropriate moment to compensate for water lost during blowdown and steam generation in the steam boiler system.
 The steam boiler system’s pressure range and the steam’s intended application affect the makeup water’s quality.
 It might be demineralized water of the highest quality, softened water, or raw water.